 Quince fruit is a great source of vitamin C and fiber.
 It also contains a wealth of other important nutrients, including copper, potassium and iron.

-One fruit (about 92 grams) contains the following nutrients:
+One quince fruit (about 92 grams) contains approximately:

 In addition to the nutrients listed above, quince fruit also contains a small amount of vitamin A, thiamine, niacin, pantothenic acid, calcium and selenium.

 In traditional medicine, the seeds of the quince fruit were often used to treat digestive disorders, such as constipation and diarrhea.
 More recent research has confirmed the medicinal properties of the fruit and seeds, noting that quinces could help relieve constipation and support regularity.